Flawless Physio Logo

 Plantar Fascia Tear Diagnosis

 A Physical Therapist or a Sports Medicine Doctor can clinically diagnose a Plantar Fascia tear based on a patient’s symptoms and a Physical examination due to the stark differences in the onset of Plantar Fasciitis.
-However, if a clinician would like to confirm the diagnosis or rule out other conditions, they are likely to refer a patient for an Ultrasound or an MRI.

 An ultrasound is a cost-effective method of diagnosing a Plantar Fascia tear, while an MRI can give a more detailed image.